dustinlyons/nixos-config/README.md

 ```sh
 nix run .#apply
 ```
+> [!NOTE]
+> If you're using a git repository, only files in the working tree will be copied to the [Nix Store](https://zero-to-nix.com/concepts/nix-store).
+> You must run `git add .` first.

 ### 6. Decide what packages to install
 You can search for packages on the [official NixOS website](https://search.nixos.org/packages).